 See how students took part in previous trips and how the POWA program encouraged them to discover the beautiful Monadnock Region.

 “The backcountry experience is just the catalyst to get people connected.
 That's what it's all about...you're going to meet your future best friend on this trip.”

 All kayaking and backpacking gear will be provided by Franklin Pierce.
 We also take care of food for the week.
 Personal gear such as clothing, toiletries, shoes, and a few basic essentials are yours to provide.
 Please see the Gear List for a specific listing of equipment necessary.

 This program does not require any previous outdoor experience.
 Our trip leaders/guides will teach everyone how to pack, how to cook along a wide variety of other skills necessary for the backcountry.
 For any level of experience, this is a great opportunity to learn how to travel through the outdoors well.
-We do ask that everyone come with a positive attitude, a willingness to learn and the ability to overcome the physical challenges poses by multi-day backcountry excursions.
+We do ask that everyone come with a positive attitude, a willingness to learn and the ability to overcome the physical challenges posed by multi-day backcountry excursions.

 Our student leaders are chosen for their love of the outdoors, judgment, leadership skills and lovely personalities!
 They go through two weeks of summer outdoor leadership training, including a 2-day Wilderness First Aid certification in emergency medicine.

 The routes change a little each year, but we always like to stay within a couple of hours of campus.
 Our traditional routes are as follows: